Battle of Tetovo: Prelude

-In 1997, Alajdin Demiri, the mayor of Tetovo, was jailed for raising the double headed eagle flag of Albania from Tetovo town hall and by 2000 the outbreak of hostilities in Tanusevci had spilled into the towns of Tetovo and Gostivar.
+In 1997, Alajdin Demiri, the mayor of Tetovo, was jailed for raising the double headed eagle flag of Albania from Tetovo town hall and by 2000 the outbreak of hostilities in Tanuševci had spilled into the towns of Tetovo and Gostivar.
 With the formation of an insurgency, the National Liberation Front (NLA) began seizing territory in and around the Tetovo area.
 Skirmishes between the insurgency and government forces became commonplace in other portions of the country.